AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/excel-dev/use-excel.md

 uid: UseExcel
 ---

-# Use Excel with OCS
+# Use Excel with AVEVA Data Hub

-You can use Microsoft Excel to import data from OCS.
+You can use Microsoft Excel to import data from AVEVA Data Hub.
 With Power Query (known as Get & Transform in Excel), you can connect to external data and then shape that data in ways that meet your needs.
 Then, you can load your query into Excel to create charts and reports.

-The basic steps needed to use OCS with Excel are:
+The basic steps needed to use AVEVA Data Hub with Excel are:

 - Step 1 – Create a client